Underwater Crime Scene Investigation Certificate

 Graduates are educated to be both scientists and investigators, which benefits science-based disciplines such as engineering, medicine, criminology and archaeology.

-One certificate; unlimited possibilities
+One certificate, unlimited possibilities

 • Open doors to scholarship opportunities